jhausserlab/HiFiAlignmentTool/README.md

 9. Save the registered images in ome.tif into the folder aligned.
 They are saved with metadata for the channel names and scale of the image (changes the scale accordingly if downsized)
 10. Restart from step 4. with the next image
 11. Save a txt file with the marker names in the right order with the new images based on the CSV file (MARKER_CHANNEL_FILE)
+12. This is also done with the background czi file if the argument is provided

 **FINAL IMAGE**
 1. Loads the first image into an array
 2. Loads the next image and removes reference channel
+3. If asked, does a background subtraction with respect to the background file that you provided.
-3. Repeat step 2 until the end
+4. Repeat step 2-3 until the end
-4. Final image is saved in ome.tif in the main folder where you run the code.
+5. Final image is saved in ome.tif in the main folder where you run the code.
 It is saved with metadata for the channel names and scale of the image
-5. Save a txt file with the marker names in the right order for the final image based on the CSV file (MARKER_CHANNEL_FILE)
+6. Save a txt file with the marker names in the right order for the final image based on the CSV file (MARKER_CHANNEL_FILE)

 It is important to note that the loading of the file paths are done in the order given in the CSV file.
 The CSV file must be correct for proper running of the code!